 The Department of Computer Science hosts a variety of lectures, seminars, and other events throughout the academic year.
-The Friday afternoon lecture series will resume this fall.
+Please join us!

 Friday Afternoon Lecture Series, 2020-21